Enable and use Vulnerability Assessment for AWS

 Option Description

-Scan interval Define the number of hours between each scan.
-Enter a value from 6 through 24.
+Scan interval Enter the number of hours between each scan.
+Valid values range from 6 to 24.
 The default value is 6.
-The maximum value is 24.
 More frequent scans may cause an increase in resource usage and possibly an increase in billing charges.

-AWS regions Choose a subset of regions to include in vulnerability assessment scanning.
-Only instances
+Choose a subset of regions to include in vulnerability assessment scanning.

 If you configured specific regions in the Amazon Web Services (AWS) connector, make sure the regions selected here are the same, or a subset of, those defined when you configured the connection to AWS.